 - (a) David Kelsch is a Director of the Company, as well as the President and Chief Operating Officer.
 He controls Dave Kelsch Consulting, which provides the Company with consulting services, as well as technical and professional services.
-On June 1, 2019, the Company entered into an Amending Agreement with Dave Kelsch Consulting (Note 9). - (b) Douglas Eaton is a Director and the Company's CEO.
-He is a shareholder of and has significant influence over Archer, Cathro & Associates (1981) Limited ("Archer Cathro"), which is a geological consulting firm.
-Archer Cathro provides the Company with office space and administrative support.
-He is also a Director, President and CEO of Strategic. - (c) Glenn Yeadon is a Director and Corporate Secretary of Strategic.
-He controls Glenn R. Yeadon Personal Law Corporation ("Yeadon Law Corp."), which provides the Company with legal services. - (d) Larry Donaldson is the Company's CFO.
-He is a principal of Donaldson Brohman Martin CPA Inc. ("DBM CPA") (formerly Donaldson Grassi Chartered Professional Accountants until January 31, 2019), a firm in which he has significant influence.
-DBM CPA provides the Company with accounting and tax services.
-He is also CFO of Strategic. - (e) Drechsler Consulting Ltd. is controlled by Richard Drechsler, who is Vice-President of Communications for Strategic.
-Drechsler Consulting Ltd. provides the Company with consulting services. - (f) Linda Knight is the Corporate Secretary of the Company.
+On June 1, 2019, the Company entered into an Amending Agreement with Dave Kelsch Consulting which expired on December 31, 2019 (Note 9). - (b) Douglas Eaton is a Director and the Company's CEO.
+He is a shareholder of, and has significant influence over Archer, Cathro & Associates (1981) Limited ("Archer Cathro"), which is a geological consulting firm.
+Archer Cathro provides the Company with office space, administrative support, and geological services.
+He is also a Director, President and CEO of Strategic.